bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Historical Research Into Sungold Pass.md

 **The Snowstorm Henk Incident**

 In Spring 383YE.
 The Minister of [[Historical research]], Caleb of the Cenotaph, instructed the Department of Historical Research to prepare a report on the history of the area.
-As part of the [[Commission]], the adventurous Imperial Ore scholar Snowstorm Henk led a small team of ore researchers up to the pass.
+As part of the Commission, the adventurous Imperial Ore scholar Snowstorm Henk led a small team of ore researchers up to the pass.
 While exploring the area, the civil servants were taken prisoner by the Thule who accused them of trespass, theft, and espionage.

 The researcher and four of his companions were imprisoned in the Thule camp on the northern slopes of the Traveller.
 A Navarr magistrate was grudgingly allowed into the camp to see them - and was consequently able to smuggle a short report prepared by Henk back to the Minister of Historical Research.